 Installing artificial grass requires industry-specific knowledge that is generally acquired through years of experience.
 If you are considering allowing a non artificial grass specialist to install turf on your property, utilize the following checklist to ensure you don’t end up like this homeowner:

 - Insist that the synthetic turf is made in the USA, preferably in Dalton, Georgia.
 Also, if you are installing lawn turf, it should be at least 50 ounces in face weight.

 - Three to Four pounds of infill sand should be applied directly into the synthetic grass.
 This gives the turf weight (ballast), and it also helps the fibers to remain vertical.
+It also protects the tuft binds.
 For bonus points, ask them what type of power broom they use.
 If they aren’t using a power broom, it will be very difficult to properly brush in the sand and get the fibers to a vertical position.

 - Ask what the drainage rate is for their turf.
 Also, what type of backing does it have?
 Hole punched or flow-through fabric?
-We use a geo-textile flow-through backing that drains 3 times as fast as traditional hole-punched turf.
+What is the drainage rate in terms of inches per hour?

 - Ask to see photos or view a sample installation.
 Just like you wouldn’t hire a wedding photographer if they didn’t have photos on their website, you shouldn’t hire an artificial grass installer if they don’t have photos either.
 If they aren’t able to show you photos, insist on seeing one or two of their installations up close in person.
 If they aren’t able or are unwilling to do this, this is a red flag.

 - Inquire about visible seams.
 While it’s true that even the most experienced installer cannot 100% mask a long seam from view, it should be difficult to locate it with the casual naked eye.
 Think about your high end granite and quartz countertops: If you try to find it, locating it is usually not too difficult.
 Still, it shouldn’t be as apparent as in the above photo.